EnginKosure/ReactLiveStream/frontend/README.md

 - Live video environment with 1-to-many connection (owner has camera and microphone access, audience doesn't)

-## Used Technologies and Libraries:
+## Used Technologies and Libraries

 - Create-React-App
 - Axios, http-proxy-middleware